 - Children are not to bring items from home, such as soft toys or other comforters - only school bags/book bags with changes of clothes.

-- Visitors are not permitted on-site without a prior appointment, and each one will be individually risk assessed to determine whether they are required to wear a face covering or other PPE.
+- Visitors are not permitted on-site.
+If a face-to-face visit is deemed absolutely necessary, this will be individually risk assessed to determine whether they are required to wear a face covering or other PPE.

 - The EYFS Curriculum will be followed at all times, resources have been reduced and additional cleaning is in place.
 No resources are shared between bubbles, unless quaratined for 72 hours inbetween.